New Device Restrictions On Some Flights: Few Facts, Many Questions

 And if a bomb does go off, Wired reports that the cargo hold is a safer place — relatively speaking — for that to happen.

-Alternately, moving electronics into checked baggage might allow more intense screening of the devices, as The Atlantic notes.
+Alternatively, moving electronics into checked baggage might allow more intense screening of the devices, as The Atlantic notes.

 At the risk of being repetitive: DHS has offered no details on what its rule is meant to prevent or ensure.